1coderookie/Kobra2ProInsights/docs/hardware/axes.md

       After that, tram the bed itself to the x-axis gantry by adjusting the height of the bed by using the screws and adjust it at the four corners to the same distance of the nozzle (e.g. 0.1mm by using a feeler gauge or a sheet of paper).

     *Note: the following description is for tramming the x-axis gantry in ***relation to the bed*** itself when using the rigid stock spacers!*
     *If you're using adjustable spacers, the procedure is pretty much the same, you just have to put two pieces of equal height onto the frame of the printer (where the z-axis aluminum frame is mounted onto) and rest the x-axis gantry onto them instead of placing those pieces on the bed itself!*
+    ***The following pictures are taken from a Kobra Neo, the principle and the locations of the screws which hold the Y-shaped brackets in place are pretty much the same to the Kobra 2 Pro though.
+I'll add specific pictures of the K2Pro in the (hopefully) near future though.
+Until then, please just look out for the locations of the belonging screws yourself.***

     - In order to **tram the x-axis gantry in relation to the bed**, so that both are as parallel as possible, take two parts of equal height like cans for example and place them onto the left and right side of the bed.